phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 266805
+#Total Number of Tweets: 429141
-#Number of Clinton Tweets: 245865
+#Number of Trump Tweets: 267372
-#Number of Rubio Tweets: 82648
+#Number of Clinton Tweets: 246167
-#Number of Sanders Tweets: 59768
+#Number of Rubio Tweets: 82769
-#Number of Carson Tweets: 36708
+#Number of Sanders Tweets: 59933
-#Number of Bush Tweets: 27349
+#Number of Carson Tweets: 36784
-#Total Number of Tweets:
+#Number of Bush Tweets: 27404
 ---